ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Personal Wellness Time

-In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) on the first of every year.
+In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) annually, on the anniversary of your employment.
 This is for time you need to take for anything health-related: doctors appointments, illness, mental health and rest.

 ## Personal Leave of Absence